mtwente/nordatlantisk-ft/README.md

 - `docs/`: documentation for the data and the repository
 - `src/`: source code for the data (e.g., scripts used to collect or process the data)
 - `test/`: tests for the data and source code
-- `report.md`: a report with basic insights into the data set
+- `report.qmd`: a report with basic insights into the data set

 Additionally, there is a [Zotero group library](https://www.zotero.org/groups/5346749/nordatlantisk-ft) with a collection of scientific articles and news reports that are of relevance for studying the Northatlantic MPs' work in Folketinget.